Are peptides legal in the United States in 2026?

 A separate market sells lyophilized peptide powders labeled as “research only” or “not for human consumption.”
 These vendors operate in a legally murky space: the peptides themselves are not scheduled or banned, but selling them for human consumption is not permitted, and the labeling is intended to insulate the seller from FDA enforcement.
 Research-only peptides have no sterility verification, no identity verification, and no Certificate of Analysis.
 The buyer assumes all risk for contamination, mislabeling, and substituted active ingredients.

-The bacteriostatic water shortage discussed in our reconstitution guide has further squeezed the research-only path; as of July 2025 Pfizer/Hospira restricted distribution of the standard bacteriostatic water vial to buyers with a DEA license or NPI on file.
+The bacteriostatic water shortage has further squeezed the research-only path.
+As of July 2025 Pfizer/Hospira restricted distribution of the standard bacteriostatic water vial to buyers with a DEA license or NPI on file.
 Research-grade buyers without those credentials now face a structural supply problem on top of the legal-status uncertainty.

 Section 503A vs Section 503B